 Your attorney’s job is to put you in the best possible financial footing at the end of the day.

 Naturally, your attorney needs to not only analyze assets, debts, and support exposure, but also attorneys’ fees exposure as well.
-In the realms of divorce litigation, it wouldn’t make sense for you to extend an additional $5,000 to $10,000 worth of attorneys’ legal fees in order to gain an additional $5,000 to $10,000 worth of assets.
+In the realms of petition for dissolution of marriage, it wouldn’t make sense for you to extend an additional $5,000 to $10,000 worth of attorneys’ legal fees in order to gain an additional $5,000 to $10,000 worth of assets.

 In that case, it is better to pay the spouse.

-However, especially in alimony cases with long-term marriages, the value of alimony can be worth hundreds of thousands of dollars if not more.
+However, especially in spousal support cases with long-term marriages, the value of alimony can be worth hundreds of thousands of dollars if not more.

 As a practical matter, no, it is going to take your divorce lawyer time to get into court to request fees.

-As a result, even when there is a very very good chance that your spouse is going to be ordered to pay your legal fees at the end of the day, your divorce attorney will still need you to come up with a retainer at the beginning of the case to get started.
-However, the best course is to talk your options over with your lawyer, who might be able to help you find creative solutions to afford quality representation.
+As a result, even when there is a very very good chance that your spouse is going to be ordered to pay your legal fees at the end of the day, your divorce attorney will still need you to come up with a retainer at the beginning of the case in order to do legal representation.
+However, the best course is to talk your options over with your Florida family lawyer, who might be able to help you find creative solutions to afford quality representation.

 In some cases, the opposing attorney will discuss with his or her client paying your fees up front to save on costs for both parties on the back end.